MischaU8/yumyum/modelling/create-4-interlocking-loops_2p1nZeQScCE.md

-yum yum Floyd here with a quick look at creating four interlocking Loops in plasticity start with a new scene and use the line tool to create a triangle curve that snaps to the midpoints of the
+yum yum Floyd here with a quick look at creating four interlocking Loops in
+Plasticity start with a new scene and use the line tool to create a triangle curve that snaps to the midpoints of the
 Cube's edges like so repeat this process